NutritionalYeet/Unity-LMStudioClient/README.txt

-Attach LMStudioClient.cs to an object in a Unity scene.
+Attach LMStudioClient.cs to a GameObject in a Unity scene.
 Fill out the URL and Model fields.
 These, along with the System Prompt and User Prompt, are adjustable in the inspector.

 It will attempt to make a request to LM Studio when the game starts, unless you disable this behavior in the script.
 Check the Unity console for successful output.